Agent Setup

 terminal

-Four green ticks means your agents now have working context, a hosted validator, a CI mirror, and (if connected) a Cloud sync.
+Three green ticks (context, hosted validator, CI mirror) plus a fresh Cloud sync when connected means guardrails are active.
 Anything else exits non-zero with a stable code so it's hookable into pre-commit and CI.

 The Guardrails Contract